 Several other hit shows have come from Netflix’s pioneering original series, adding to the over 100 million hours of content made available on the streaming service and redefining how the world consumes and creates television shows and movies in the modern age.

 Netflix is headquartered in Los Gatos, California, with offices around the globe.
 The company first offered international streaming in 2010 and is now available in over 190 countries.
 Netflix corporate is considered to be extremely forward-thinking, offering unlimited vacation to employees and unlimited maternity and paternity leave.

-Forbes estimated Hastings’ net worth is near $2 billion, while Netflix itself is in over $2B in debt, mostly from raising funds for creating original content and expanding internationally, as Netflix is a top producer of TV and movies.
+Forbes estimated Hastings’ net worth is near $2 billion, while Netflix itself is in over $2B in debt, mostly from raising funds for creating original content and expanding internationally as the company is a top producer of TV and movies.
 Competition comes from Amazon Prime, HBO Go and Hulu, but Netflix continues to reign supreme.

 Whatever the real origin story is, the world has sure taken to the service.
 As of October 2018, Netflix has 137 million total subscribers worldwide.
-Netflix is so much a part of the world’s daily lives, it’s hard to imagine how people used to consumer media before Netflix introduced online streaming from a library of films and television programs.
+Netflix is so much a part of the world’s daily lives, it’s hard to imagine how people used to consume media before the brand introduced online streaming from a library of films and television programs.